jontek2/A-better-print_start-macro/README.md

 <details>
 <summary>Nevermore</summary>
-Make sure nevermore is named "nevermore" and update XXX.
+Make sure your fan(s) are named "nevermore" and update pin value XXX to your desired pin.

 ```
 [output_pin nevermore]